 Install your openSUSE® system with YaST, the central tool for installation and configuration of your system.
 YaST guides you through the installation process and the basic configuration of your system.
 During the installation and configuration process, YaST analyzes both your current system settings and your hardware components and proposes installation settings based on this analysis.
 By default, YaST displays an overview of all installation steps on the left hand side of the window and provides online help texts for each step.
-Click Help to view the help text and Steps to switch back to the overview.
+Click Help to view the help text.

-If you are a first-time user of openSUSE, you might want to follow the default YaST proposals in most parts, but you can also adjust the settings as described here to finetune your system according to your needs and wishes.
+If you are a first-time user of openSUSE, you might want to follow the default YaST proposals in most parts, but you can also adjust the settings as described here to fine-tune your system according to your needs and wishes.
 Many parts of the basic system configuration, such as user accounts or system language, can also be modified after the installation process.